jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: You're welcome.
 Barbara?

 Q: Okay.
-I've had a kind of [unintelligible].
+I've passed menopause and...

 A: Did you wave?

 Q: [laughter]

-Q: I did.
+Q: Yes I did.

 A: Good rhythm.

-Q: But now, I don't know [unintelligible] my period here.
+Q: But now, I don't know if it's a detox or what it is but I'm getting my period again.
+What's that all about?

 A: Then you didn't have menopause.
-You went in and said, [unintelligible].
+You went in and said, "Hello there!
+Goodbye again!".
 But most women who go back into their menstruation, and I would say women who've been through, recently been through menopause at an earlier age, usually reverse it, 50 to 60% of the women.
 Reverse it and go back to having periods.

 Q: What does that mean?

-A: You're starting to manufacture those reproductive hormones.
+A: You're starting to manufacture those reproductive hormones again.
 So if you don't want children, watch out.

 Q: [laughter]

 A: Watch it, James.

-Q: I don't know if you did any of your research on this, but I found among the indigenous people in South America that they have much shorter periods, like one day max.
+Q: I don't know if you did any of your research on this, but I found among the indigenous people in South America that they have much shorter periods, like one to three day max.
 And I know that I and most people, I think, here have like five, seven days, heavy.
 Is that because of...

 A: More toxicity, more pollution.